 - Avoid alcohol: Skip the sugary drinks and alcohol.
 They can cause blood vessels to constrict.

-- Walk: If you’re sitting at the gate with some time on your hands, get up and walk around.
+- Go for a walk: This is an excellent tip for varicose veins and flying.
+Get up and walk around if you’re sitting at the gate with some time on your hands.
 Sitting for too long stalls circulation.

 HOW TO AVOID BLOOD CLOTS WHILE DRIVING